 Maaike Koopman obtained her degree as an elementary school teacher from Hanze University of Applied Sciences Groningen (the Netherlands) in 2001.
 She then studied educational sciences at the University of Groningen where she obtained her MSc in 2004.
 In 2005, after a year of working as a freelance educational researcher in the field of school choice, she started her PhD research on learning processes of pre-vocational secondary education students at Fontys University of Applied Sciences and Eindhoven School of Education at Eindhoven University of Technology (TU/e, the Netherlands).
 In 2010, she obtained her doctorate with her thesis 'Students’ goal orientations, information processing strategies and knowledge development in competence-based prevocational secondary education'.
 In 2010, she started postdoctoral research at TU/e.
-In 2013, she was appointed as assistant professor at Eindhoven School of Education.
+In 2019, she was appointed as associate professor at Eindhoven School of Education.

 Factors influencing students’ proficiency development in the fraction domain : the role of teacher cognitions and behaviour.Research Papers in Education (2019)

 Unraveling the complexity of student teachers' learning in and from the workplaceJournal of Teacher Education (2015)